 MAF-Based SAEF, ESPrim and ESData: If certificates are to be used for authentication to the MAF, then the certificate and trust anchors provisioned during Certificate Enrolment are used for mutual authentication of the MEF Client and MAF.
 If a symmetric key is used for mutual authentication, then the MEF Client and MEF have established a symmetric key and corresponding key identifier, with constraint for use with a specific MAF.
 The MEF Client (now acting as a MAF Client) performs the MAF Client Registration procedure, during which the MEF Client/MAF Client provides the key identifier to the MAF.
 The MAF establishes a secure connection to the MEF, and performs the MEF Key Retrieval Procedure (clause 8.3.5.2.8) to retrieve the symmetric key subject to authorization at the MAF.
 The MAF provides a KmID for the MEF Client/MAF Client to use in subsequent MAF Handshake procedures.

 NOTE 3: If the Enrolment Target hosts a <ServiceSubscribedAppRule> resource, then the fetched credentials from the M2M Enrolment Function or the M2M Authentication Function needs to be stored after the Enrolment Target establishes a secured connection with the Enrolee.
-A Credential ID value in the format as mentioned in section 10.4 is generated using the credential used for the secured connection establishment and is added into the applicableCredIDs attribute of the <ServiceSubscribedAppRule> resource.
+A Credential ID value in the format as mentioned in clause 10.4 is generated using the credential used for the secured connection establishment and is added into the applicableCredIDs attribute of the <ServiceSubscribedAppRule> resource.

 NOTE 4: If the Enrolee-ID of the Enrolee is retrieved from the M2M Enrolment Function or the M2M Authentication Function, then the same is saved in the allowedAEs attribute of the <ServiceSubscribedAppRule> resource.